 Nowadays, icons are often a part of the design system.
 It’s not a surprise because icons are effective to quickly communicate the idea at a glance, like the one in your smartwatch.

 I’m fortunate because I had a chance to work on a few icon systems for various companies1.
-Along the way, I want to share some common problems I’ve encountered.
+In this opportunity, I want to share some common problems I’ve encountered.

 So, here it goes in no particular order.